 ₹19,997 · Espresso · 20 bar

-Premium stainless steel design, 20-bar pressure, die-cast boiler, adjustable steam wand.
-Wonderchef has good service across major Indian cities and this is their most capable home espresso machine.
-For buyers who want to step up from budget machines without going fully automatic.
+Powerful 20-bar pressure for strong espresso extraction, reliable adjustable steam wand for milk-based drinks, attractive premium countertop design, and solid sturdy construction.
+Wonderchef has good service across major Indian cities.
+For buyers who want to step up from budget machines without going fully automatic, this is the mid-range answer.

 - 20-bar pressure for strong extraction